Te Wairoa, New Zealand: 1886 eruption

 Being 13 km from Mount Tarawera, those in the village were among the nearest surviving witnesses of its 1886 eruption.
-During the day of 9 June there had been a little rain but the evening was fine and clear.
+During the day of 9 June, there had been a little rain, but the evening was fine and clear.
 About half-past midnight on 10 June slight earthquakes were noticed by some in Te Wairoa who were not asleep.
 Between 1:15 a.m. by a Te Wairoa account and 1:20 a.m. by another observer with a watch, there was a flash of light.
 A column of dark vapour, described as black smoke, was seen rising by some of the inhabitants of Te Wairoa by 1:30 am.
 Most Te Wairoa witnesses seem to have been awaken by about 1:45 a.m.
 At Te Wairoa the first stones fell about 3 am with mud or ashes continuing to fall until 9 a.m.
 Roofs had collapsed by 3:40 a.m.
-There was no difficulty in walking about on the surface of the ash next morning, but after had been trampled on for a day or two the surface along the road was converted into mud.
+There was no difficulty in walking about on the surface of the ash next morning, but after having been trampled on for a day or two, the surface along the road was converted into mud.
 Much of the ash fell either as mud or in a moist, flaky condition, which after little rain converted to mud.
 At Te Wairoa after the eruption, the ash depth was 0.8636 m, and one of the deeper layers was in a very wet state.
 Over 40% of the ash deposit was described as fine, white and earthy, but not plastic, with black scoria layers varying from 7 to 22%, by weight.

 From dawn, which was about 7:15 a.m., it being winter, some survivors set off towards Rotorua.
-Rescue parties meet them on the way and some of the able-bodied chose to return to Te Wairoa to aid in digging out the buried.
+Rescue parties met them on the way and some of the able-bodied chose to return to Te Wairoa to aid in digging out the buried.
 Some looting had occurred when the rescuers arrived.

 Other accounts suggest that the surface basaltic eruptions of Tarawera proper stopped some time on the 10th, with the last record of Mount Tarawera noisy activity being about 5 p.m. and only steam observed from 11 June.
 Significant hydrothermal eruptions continued in the Rotomahana crater until the night of 12 July 1886, related to subsurface intrusion of the basalt along a dyke into the pre-existing hydrothermal systems of the Rotomahana area.
 This correct molten dyke hypothesis was postulated soon after the eruption, but was not geological mainstream understanding of some volcanic activity at the time.

 During an earthquake following the eruption on 20 July, on the road between Rotorua and Te Wairoa, a fissure was opened, where a post eruption pond had formed, that was 230 m long and up to 30 m deep.